jovanovic-djo/car-value-score-prediction/README.md

 - Splitting data into 3 data subsets would be favorable for future projects (train, test, validate)
 - Write script to compose generated reports and valuable insights into distinct readable file

+##### Additional approaches directory: Contains notebook with an alternative approach, where all of the models would be hyperparameter tuned, compared and stored along with the corresponding visualizations.